Powderpost Beetles in Knoxville TN

 Powderpost Beetle Behaviors, Threats or Dangers

 Powderpost beetles aren’t a direct threat to humans, but they do cause millions of dollars in damage each year.
 Adult powderpost beetles most often select and lay eggs in wood such as oak, ash, hickory, mahogany, and walnut, and infestations are most likely to occur in wood paneling, molding, flooring, window and door frames, plywood, and furniture.
 Powderpost beetles are strong fliers and are attracted to light.
 Adults are often found near windows or on windowsills when an infestation occurs indoors.
 Infestations in homes are almost always due to the infestation of the wood prior to construction.
+If a powderpost beetle infestation is suspected, contact a local beetle control professional.

 Need help with Powderpost Beetle control?